Kpodov/Parabola-Mastery/README.md

 * It's simple and lightweight.

-This contains the config/scripts files of the programs I mainly use on my GNU/Linux machine.
+This contains the config/scripts files of the programs I mainly use on my Parabola.
 And they are universal, so you can use them on any GNU/Linux distros as long as you have the corresponding dependencies installed.

 ## Programs:

-* i3:    	a tiling window manager for Linux
+* [i3](https://i3wm.org/): a tiling window manager for Linux.
-* Polybar:	customizable status bar used with i3
+* [Polybar](https://github.com/jaagr/polybar):	customizable status bar used with i3.
-* Ranger: 	CLI file manager with VI key bindings
+* [Ranger](https://ranger.github.io/): 	CLI file manager with VI key bindings.
 * The Systetm doc contains bash scripts that keeps Parabola up to date
 * ncmpcpp is a mpd client: for playing music from the terminal!